gilimalagep/NodeZero/README.md

-# NodeZero
+# NodeZero's Serenity

-NodeZero is a PrimeFace Spring Boot application written to Facilitates tracking the Factory Inventory and employees' daily works.
+NodeZero's serenity is a PrimeFace Spring Boot application written to Facilitates tracking the Factory Inventory and employees' daily works.

 ## Installation